5G NR PHY Overview

 | Main specs | 3GPP TS 38.201, 38.211, 38.212, 38.213, 38.214 |

-Use this page to navigate the full 5G NR PHY topic set.
-Start with the foundations, then move into channels, signals, procedures, or troubleshooting based on the engineering task you are working on.
+Start with the foundations, then move into channels, signals, procedures, or troubleshooting depending on the part of PHY you need.

 Foundations